gather-ai/gather-ai.github.io/_posts/2022-09-25-domain-generalization-part-3.md

 </figure>

 ## 2. Mixup
-As mentioned above, Mixup perfectly fits into mini-batch training, at each training iteration, we select two instances in a mini-batch following a given strategy (random shuffle or inter-domain) and then mix them at the input level through a convex combination to generate a new instance.
+As mentioned above, Mixup perfectly fits into mini-batch training, at each training iteration, we select two instances in a mini-batch following a given strategy (random shuffle or inter-domain) and then mix them at the input level through a convex combination to generate a new instance:
 {: style="text-align: justify;"}

 $$x = \lambda x + (1-\lambda ) x_{shuffled}$$
+{: style="text-align: justify;"}

+where $\lambda$ is drawn from a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) $\lambda \sim Beta(\alpha ,\alpha )$ with $\alpha \in (0, \infty )$ is a hyper-parameter.
 {: style="text-align: justify;"}

 ## 3. MixStyle